 Chronic ITP lasts six months or longer.
 It’s most commonly seen in adults, although teenagers and younger children can be affected.

 The word “idiopathic” means “of unknown cause.”
 This means the exact cause of ITP hasn’t been identified.
 However, it’s generally believed that most cases of ITP are triggered by an autoimmune response that causes the immune system to view platelets as foreign bodies instead of the person’s own cells.
 In response, the immune system produces antibodies that mark platelets for destruction and removal by the spleen, which lowers the platelet count.

 In children, ITP most commonly follows a virus, such as the flu, measles, or mumps.
 In adults, ITP can occasionally occur after a viral infection, but it’s more commonly triggered by an immune disorder, pregnancy, or the use of certain drugs.

 ITP isn’t contagious and cannot be passed from one person to another.

-- easy bruising
+- bruising easily